pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/exercises/exercise_04_probabilistic_nowcasting.md

 Finally the motion field variable is called `motion_field`.
 You can use these variables in these exercises.

-## Deterministic nowcasts

-To do..

-## Probabilistic nowcasts
+## Construct the probabilistic nowcasts
-In probabilistic nowcasting part, we will repeat the basic steps of the deterministic nowcast, but, instead of a deterministic forecast, we will construct and verify a probabilistic nowcast with 20 ensemble members.
+In this probabilistic nowcasting part, we will repeat the same basic steps of a deterministic nowcast, but, instead of a deterministic forecast, we will construct and verify a probabilistic STEPS nowcast with 20 ensemble members.
 If time allows, you can also try to make a LINDA-P nowcast.
 We can get an estimate of the uncertainty in our forecast with a probabilistic forecast.
 It can, for instance, tell us what the (forecast) probability is that rainfall above a certain threshold will take place at location *x*.

 The first step is to make a probablistic nowcast using the STEPS approach that is explained in [the STEPS nowcast gallery example](https://pysteps.readthedocs.io/en/latest/auto_examples/plot_steps_nowcast.html#stochastic-nowcast-with-steps).
 You can follow this example and adjust the code where necessary to make it work for our test case.